 Each new season offers a potential reflective return to the fertile ground of one’s roots and rootedness: a chance to humbly acknowledge, and potentially awaken to consciousness the mysterious, prescient and creative energy that dwells in our personal and collective roots.

-This year’s 5-part series, Root Awakenings, honors Jung’s deep affinity for exploring the psychological depths of our interrelated and interdependent lives.
-We will seek to Integrate the literal and symbolic roots of individuals, family, community, and society at large to strengthen our collective resilience for all beginnings as ongoing initiation.
+This year’s series, Root Awakenings, honors Jung’s deep affinity for exploring the psychological depths of our interrelated and interdependent lives.
+We will seek to integrate the literal and symbolic roots of individuals, family, community, and society at large to strengthen our collective resilience for all beginnings as ongoing initiation.

 Life has always seemed to me like a plant that lives on its rhizome.
 Its true life is invisible, hidden in the rhizome.
 When we think of the unending growth and decay of life and civilizations, we cannot escape the impression of absolute nullity.
 Yet, I have never lost a sense of something that lives and endures underneath the eternal flux.
 What we see is the blossom, which passes.
 The rhizome remains.